 When we will get in touch

-The first time you give us personal details - for example, when you make a donation, sign a petition, sign up to receive email updates, support our "Tag Your Bag" scheme, sign a petition, register for an event or make a donation - you may receive follow up information from us directly relevant to this activity, including how your support is helping.
+When you give us your personal details - for example, when you make a donation, sign a petition, sign up to receive email updates, support our "Tag Your Bag" scheme, or register for an event - you may receive follow up information from us directly relevant to this activity, including how your support is helping.

 You, our supporters, really are the life-blood of Oxfam.
 We always act on your instructions and we aim to put you in control of your relationship with us.
 Our aim is to communicate with you in a way that makes you want to stay involved with us for as long as possible, as you see the value and impact of your support.

-Please be assured that we will not, under any circumstances, share your data with anyone for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.
+Please be assured that you will not receive offers from other companies or organisations as a result of giving your details to us.

 We may need to share limited information with our service providers who help us to prepare and send you our communications or process your donations and other responses.
-However, we will not allow these organisations to use your data for their own purposes and will take care to ensure that they keep your data secure, and delete it when it is no longer needed.
+However, we do not allow these organisations to use your data for their own purposes and take care to ensure that they keep your data secure, and delete it when it is no longer needed.

-If at any time you wish to change how we communicate with you, or update the information we hold, please do get in touch, using one of the following options:
+If at any time you wish to stop or change how we communicate with you, or update the information we hold, please do get in touch, using one of the following options:

 You can opt out of SMS communications by texting NOINFO to 70066.
 (This is charged at your standard text rate)